LeeMorinUCF/QMB3311S22/demo_03_PP_Ch_03_Function_Design/README.md

 ```

 This value still has a location in memory.
-It has a special type for the empty variable None, called 'NoneType'.
+It has a special type for the empty variable ```None```, called 'NoneType'.

 Now add a return statement.
-At least that makes the function design more transparent.
+At least, that makes the function design more transparent.

 ```python